timacdonald/precognition-issue/README.md

 If you fill out the form on the homepage quickly and hit submit before the last validation kicks in you'll see the `ERR_CANCELED` thrown.
 It might help to turn on Throttling in your Dev Tools Network Tab.

-If you remove the listerener: `App/Listeners/FormListener.php` this error won't occur and you can submit before any running validation request returns.
+If you remove the listener: `App/Listeners/FormListener.php` this error won't occur and you can submit before any running validation request returns.

+Should you need to log into the CP you can visit http://precognition.test/cp/ and login with `info@studio1902.nl` and `adminadmin`.

 Thank you,